ocornut/imgui/docs/README.md

 Otherwise, for any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
 Please read and fill the New Issue template carefully.

-Private support is available for paying customers.
+Paid private support is available for business customers (E-mail: _contact @ dearimgui dot org_).

 **Where is the documentation?**